Garda Colm Horkan’s remains due to return home to Mayo on Friday

 The 49-year-old single man and 24-year veteran on the force was shot dead by a man with apparent mental health issues in Castlerea, Co Roscommon, late on Wednesday night.

-As the 44-year-old from Castlerea was still being questioned in Castlerea on Friday, the murdered detective’s remains were due to be brought back to Charlestown for burial, probably on Sunday.
+As the 44-year-old from Castlerea was still being questioned in Castlerea on Friday, the murdered detective’s remains were due to be brought back to Charlestown ahead of his funeral on Sunday.

 His remains were due to be escorted by his Garda colleagues across the west back to the Horkan family home in Charlestown.

-The large cortege expected to stop at Ballaghaderreen Garda station, Co Roscommon, where Det Garda Horkan had been based until recently being posted to Castlerea after being promoted to detective.
+The large cortege was expected to stop at Ballaghaderreen Garda station where Det Garda Horkan had been based until recently being posted to Castlerea after being promoted to detective.

-Garda colleagues and local people were expected to turn out in number at Ballaghaderreen station when his remains are taken there for a period of reflection and to honour him.
+Garda colleagues and local people were expected to turn out in numbers at Ballaghaderreen station when his remains are taken for a period of reflection and to honour him.

 Bullet holes